Dexdash: Differential EXpression Downstream Analysis SHiny app

 Overview

-Imagine you’ve carried out an RNA-seq experiment, a proteomics study, or maybe another type of -omics research.
+Imagine you’ve carried out an RNA-seq experiment, a proteomics study, or another type of -omics research.
 You’ve done read mapping or protein quantifications and now have a set of data in hand.
-This data captures expression or abundance (we will call it ‘expression’ for simplicity) for each gene, protein, or other entity (hereinafter referred to as ‘feature’).
+This data capture expression or abundance (we will call it ‘expression’ for simplicity) for each gene, protein, or other entity (hereinafter referred to as ‘feature’).
 These expressions are recorded across various biological conditions (which we’ll call ‘groups’) and their replicates.
 Following this, you’ve conducted a differential expression analysis using tools like limma, edgeR, DESeq2, or similar, ending up with a data frame that includes log-fold change, p-value, among other metrics.

-Screenshot of dexdash Shiny app.
+Figure 1: Screenshot of dexdash Shiny app.

 Installation